 The Chair of governors Mrs Jo Marchant will act as the 'case manager' if an allegation of abuse is made against the headteacher, where appropriate.

-All Governors have read and understood Keeping Children Safe in Education 2021.
+All Governors have read and understood Keeping Children Safe in Education 2022.
+(Part 2 of this policy has information on how governors are supported to forfil their role.